 Episode 13: The Break-Up

 The Ghost of Rod Serling: The ship’s name is the S.S.
-Terry Cummings; His registry: American, gross tonnage: 277 pounds, age: indeterminate.
+Michael Hempen; His registry: American, gross tonnage: 277 pounds, age: indeterminate.
 At this moment he’s three months single, course heading: a new relationship.
 Duly recorded on this ship’s blog is the sailing time, distance to destination, weather conditions, temperature, longitude and latitude.
 But what is never recorded in a blog is the fear that washes over a single man like fog and ocean spray.
 Fear like the throbbing strokes of engine pistons; each like a heartbeat parceling out every hour in to breathless minutes of watching…waiting and dreading.
 The year is 2019, and this particular ship has lost its convoy.
 It travels alone like an aged blind thing groping through the unfriendly dark; stalked by unseen periscopes of past mistakes.
 Yes, the S.S.
-Terry Cummings is a frightened ship, and his cargo is a premonition of being forever alone…in the Friend Zone.
+Michael Hempen is a frightened ship, and his cargo is a premonition of being forever alone…in the Friend Zone.

 I’ve gotten a lot of questions about my recent break up, from women on the few dating sites I’m on, as well as some friends and people who read my blog.
-I didn’t really want to talk about it because it’s not flattering to me or the ex; the catalyst for our break up was entirely my fault and that’s fucking embarassing.
+I didn’t really want to talk about it because it’s not flattering to me or the ex; the catalyst for our breakup was entirely my fault and that’s fucking embarrassing.
 Plus, there’s no way to really delve into my feelings on the subject without sounding like a pretentious cry-baby.
 That said, I kind of mentioned my break up in an earlier installment of ‘The Friend Zone’ and I cannot stand it when people make nonsensical non-sequiturs that only have meaning to themselves, so you asked for it: